Twins clinch 2nd straight playoff spot, beat Mills, Cubs 8-1

 In the sixth, Rosario hit an RBI single for a 2-1 lead.

 The Twins broke it open with a five-run seventh.
-Sano’s leadoff homer — over the left-field bleachers and onto Waveland Avenue — made it 3-1.
+Sanó’s leadoff homer — over the left-field bleachers and onto Waveland Avenue — made it 3-1.
 Max Kepler followed with a double to left to chase Mills.

 Jorge Polanco had an infield single against reliever Josh Osich, who then hit Marwin Gonzalez to load the bases.
 Donaldson, pinch hitting for Ehire Adrianza, hit a grounder to shortstop that Javier Báez bobbled.
 Báez picked the ball up and fired home, but the throw bounced and couldn’t be handled by catcher Willson Contreras as Kepler scored.